kazaamjt/BlogContent/basics/part_2.md

 NOTE: Make sure you perform these under the `OU=yourdomain,DC=yourdomain,DC=local` path.

-Next we'll set up a user account for ourselves and an `Root Admins` role/group.
+Next we'll set up a user account for ourselves and a `Root Admins` role/group.
 The `Root Admins` group will basically have root access to everything.
 As we go along we'll be setting up roles and permissions as they come up.